cloudflare/python-cloudflare-cli4/README.rst

 In order to query more than a single page of zones, we would have to use the raw mode (decribed more below).
-We can loop over many get calls and pass the page paramater to facilitate the paging.
+We can loop over many get calls and pass the page parameter to facilitate the paging.

 Raw mode is only needed when a get request has the possibility of returning many items.